Illumina/NirvanaDocumentation/docs/file-formats/custom-annotations.md

 #### Create the Custom Annotation TSV

 Often we use genomic regions to represent other known CNVs and SVs in the genome.
 In this use case, we usually don't want to match these regions to other small variants.
-To force Nirvana to match regions only to other SVs, use the `#matchVariantsBy=sv` option in the header.
+To force Illumina Annotator to match regions only to other SVs, use the `#matchVariantsBy=sv` option in the header.
 Here is an example:

 | Col 1                   | Col 2    | Col 3 | Col 4 | Col 5 |
 |:------------------------|:---------|:------|:------|:------|